-- Overview: Here you can see how many administration server, decider, and enforcer nodes are currently used.
-Also you can see how often each capability (see Assigning Capabilities) is used in different applications. - Capabilities: Here you can select which feature set (capability) is to be available and used for the protection of each application.
+- Overview: Here you can check the current license status at a glance.
+See Checking the License Status. - Capabilities: Here you can select which licensed feature set (capability) is to be available and used for the protection of each application.
 See Assigning Capabilities. - Decider Cluster Nodes: Here you can manage the deciders within your cluster.
 This involves adding and removing cluster nodes, activating and deactivating cluster nodes, as well as retrieving statistics for each cluster node.
-See Managing Deciders. - Enforcer: Here you can configure how many enforcers to use.
+Also you can assign how many decider core licenses to use on each cluster node.
+See Managing Deciders. - Enforcer: Here you can configure how many enforcers to use, and whether or not to reserve a license for a particular enforcer IP.
 See Managing Enforcers. - Admin Server: Here you can monitor administration server nodes, and you can change their IP addresses.
-See Managing Administration Servers.
+See Managing Administration Servers. - License Management: Here you can check license details, and you can add and remove licenses.
+See Checking the License Status and Adding Licenses. - Updater: Here you can launch the Update Center.
+See Using the Update Center.